The US And EU Are Expelling Dozens Of Russian Diplomats In Response To The Poisoning Of A Former Russian Spy In The UK

 Sanders called the poisoning "the latest in its ongoing pattern of destabilizing activities around the world."
 She added, "Today’s actions make the United States safer by reducing Russia’s ability to spy on Americans and to conduct covert operations that threaten America’s national security."

-Shortly after the announcement, Russian state media, citing a senator, announced the country would expel 60 American diplomats in response.
+Shortly after the announcement, Russian state media, citing a senator, announced the country would expel 60 US diplomats in response.

 EU member states will expel about 30 Russian diplomats from their respective countries.

-An initial set of measures will see 14 of the EU’s 28 member states — including Germany and France, which will expel four diplomats each — expel a total of 27 to 28 diplomats.
+An initial set of measures will see 14 of the EU’s 28 member states — including Germany and France, which will expel four diplomats each — kick out a total of 27 to 28 diplomats.

-The Czech Republic and Lithuania are expected to both expel three diplomats; Italy, Spain, Denmark and the Netherlands will expel two each; while Latvia, Romania, Croatia, Hungary and Estonia will all be expelling at least one.
+Poland will also expel four diplomats.
+The Czech Republic and Lithuania are both expected to expel three diplomats; Italy, Spain, Denmark, and the Netherlands will expel two each; while Latvia, Romania, Croatia, Hungary, and Estonia will all be expelling at least one.

-BuzzFeed News understands that Poland will also participate in the expulsions but has yet to indicate precise figures.
-Ireland is expected to announce tomorrow that it’s on board, while Slovakia will be temporarily recalling their ambassador to Moscow.
+BuzzFeed News understands that Ireland is expected to announce tomorrow that it’s on board, while Slovakia will be temporarily recalling its ambassador to Moscow.

 Sweden and Finland are understood to be “seriously considering” expelling diplomats as well.
+(Finland announced it was expelling one diplomat on Monday afternoon).

-A number of Baltic member states are set to announce additional measures such as the widening of national black lists and postponing official visits.
+A number of Baltic member states are set to announce additional measures such as the widening of national blacklists and postponing official visits.

 The president of Ukraine, which is not an EU member, announced it will expel 13 Russian diplomats.
-And Canadian authorities said it would expel four Russian intelligence officers and "three applications by the Russian government for additional diplomatic staff in Canada will now be denied."
+And Canadian authorities said they would expel four Russian intelligence officers and "three applications by the Russian government for additional diplomatic staff in Canada will now be denied."

 BuzzFeed News previously uncovered explosive evidence of suspected Kremlin assassination plots in the UK and the US.

-Many worldwide leaders wondered how America would respond to the poisoning.
+Many world leaders wondered how the US would respond to the poisoning.
 While the UK is the US's strongest ally, President Trump has struck a personally friendly tone in his relations with Russian President Vladimir Putin and often refrains from criticizing him.

 Trump "personally made the decision" after several meetings last week, US officials said Monday.
 "It was absolutely Trump's decision."